-Absolutely not.
-The most important quality of a component is probably isolation, and running an event-loop using channels is just an easy way to achieve that.
+I don’t think so.
+The most important quality of a component is probably isolation and abstraction boundaries, and running an event-loop using channels is just an easy way to achieve that.

 And sometimes, your goal is really to share data among threads(but that’s probably best left as an implementation detail hidden inside a component).